-1. Pioneer partnership

-2SCALE partners with Nestle aggregators Nalmaco and Adefunke-Desh in Northwest Nigeria and introduced this replicable practice of facilitating bulk purchase of inputs by sorghum producer organizations.
+1. Pioneer partnership 2SCALE Sorghum partnership with Nestle aggregators Nalmaco and Adefunke-Desh in the Northwest Nigeria introduced this replicable practice of facilitating bulk purchase of inputs by sorghum producer organizations.
 This practice started in 2017 during the pilot phase of the partnership when it became clear that SHFs in the target clusters in Kaduna, Kano and Katsina were not using optimum levels of fertilizer for sorghum production.
-Usually in northern Nigeria sorghum production uses less inputs compared to maize; however, farmers were reluctant to use optimum level of fertilizers because the productivity of sorghum is generally low and its mostly consumed as household staple in more quantities than maize.
-In addition to this the market for sorghum at that time offered limited incentives for additional investment for production because the price perton of sorghum is significantly very low.

-The overall ambition of the practice is to improve high quality fertilizer, seed, and pesticide utilization among sorghum farmers by building linkages with grassroots actors in the value chain such as LAPO micro-finance bank, agro-input distributors such as royal blue contractors and OCP Africa.
+Usually in northern Nigeria sorghum production uses less inputs compared to maize, however farmers were reluctant to use optimum level of fertilizers because the productivity of sorghum is generally low and its mostly consumed as household staple in more quantities than maize, plus the market for sorghum at that time offers limited incentives for additional investment for production because the price/ton of sorghum is significantly very low.
+The overall ambition of the practice is to improve high quality fertilizer as priority, seed and pesticide utilization among sorghum farmers by building linkages with grassroots actors in the value chain such as LAPO micro-finance bank, agroinput distributors such as royal blue contractors and OCP Africa.